ibm-cloud-docs/devsecops/devsecops-configuring-cra-scan.md

 You can use IBM Cloud Code Risk Analyzer to analyze your code for vulnerabilities and validate compliance against specified rules.
 {: shortdesc}

-When Code Risk Analyzer evaluates your app:
-* A software bill of materials (SBOM) is generated that lists the dependencies and available license information of all third-party packages.
+When Code Risk Analyzer evaluates your app, a software bill of materials (SBOM) is generated that lists the dependencies and available license information of all third-party packages.
 This can be generated in `cycloneDX-specific` format if needed.
-   {: tip}

-* The packages listed in the SBOM file are scanned for vulnerabilities.
+The packages listed in the SBOM file are scanned for vulnerabilities.
 This file can be generated in `cycloneDX-specific` format.
 Alternatively, you can enable auto-remediation of vulnerabilties that are found for applications written in Node.js, Maven, or Gradle.
 {: tip}

 * All of your Kubernetes files are analyzed for compliance.
 * All of your Terraform plans are analyzed for compliance.